ManalBah/bioNerDS/README.md

 # BioNerDS
 BioNerDS is a bioinformatics named entity recogniser for databases and software.
 The input and output will be in text files.
 Examples of files annotated by BioNerds can be found in []().

-The original BioNerDS developed in 2016 by [Geraint Duck](https://sourceforge.net/projects/bionerds/files/).

-The new version of BioNerDS is updated in 2020 by [Alexandra Dumitriu](https://sourceforge.net/projects/bionerds2020/files/).
+The new version of BioNerDS is updated in 2020 by Alexandra Dumitriu .
 It is a Maven project that run with Java 8 or higher.
+The installation instructions can be found [here](https://sourceforge.net/projects/bionerds2020/files/).

+The original BioNerDS developed in 2016 by Geraint Duck.
+The code and corpora used can be found [here] (https://sourceforge.net/projects/bionerds/files/).